-2. Modern Trade
+B) Modern Trade

-The Company distributes its products directly to modern trade outlets by focusing on distribution to Convenience stores such as 7-Eleven most of the products distributed to modern trade are dispenser drink available at 7-Eleven.
+The Company distributes its products directly to modern trade outlets by focusing on distribution to Convenience stores such as 7-Eleven, Family Mart, Tesco Lotus Express, Villa Market, Lawson 108 and Mini Big C. Most of the products distributed to modern trade are dispenser drink available at 7-Eleven and VSlim coffee.

-Overseas Distribution Channels
+2. Overseas Distribution Channels

 The Company distributes products via importers and/or distributors.
 At present, the Company has five distributors for overseas market.
-Overseas sales are conducted under an advance payment policy, whereby customers have to transfer in full payment before any product shipment.
+Overseas sales are conducted under an advance payment policy, whereby customershave to transfer in full payment before any product shipment.

 For expanding distribution channels to overseas markets, the Company will consider market condition, competition, opportunities and threats in each market including the Company's capacity and strength.
 Currently, Cambodia is considered to be a strategic market of the Company since its size and population matches the Company's market expansion plan.
 Moreover, the competition in the beverage industry in Cambodia is relatively low and advertising expense is significantly lower than in Thailand.